cemac/StreetViewAnimate/README.md

 ## Testing
-`npm start -b 180` should provide the test image of leeds showing a traffic light.
+`electron main.js -b 180` should provide the test image of leeds showing a traffic light.

+## Styles

+### Satellite

+This is the default style which creates asimple satellite image of the